edsdk/n1ed-ckeditor/README.md

 In order to make your CKEditor more beautiful and similar with N1ED we prepared the special skin for CKEditor called N1Theme.

 You can [download N1Theme](https://ckeditor.com/cke4/addon/n1theme) and use it for free.

+## Support

+Please feel free to ask any questions regarding installation or using sending a letter to [support e-mail](support@n1ed.zendesk.com).